Forum for Democracy: Internal divides (2020–2021)

-In response, a committee of inquiry was set up within the party with some FvD politicians such as Theo Hiddema arguing that the youth wing should be disbanded and replaced while others stated the FvD should follow the example of the Sweden Democrats by threatening the youth-wing with disassociation from the mother party unless it cleaned up.

-Baudet also resigned as the party's lead candidate for the 2021 Dutch general election and was temporarily replaced by Lennart van der Linden.
-The day after Baudet stood aside as leader, party vice-leader Theo Hiddema vacated his seat in the House of Representatives for "personal reasons," although some media outlets speculated that this was due to controversies within the party.
+In response, an internal committee of inquiry was launched at the behest of the youth-wing for the party's executive board to investigate the issue.
+Some FvD politicians such as Hiddema argued that the youth wing should be disbanded and replaced while others stated the FvD should follow the example of the Sweden Democrats by threatening the youth-wing with disassociation from the mother party unless it cleaned up.
+Baudet also announced he would resign as the lead candidate for the 2021 general election and Lennart van der Linden stood in as the party's temporary leader.
+The day after Baudet stood aside as leader, party vice-leader Hiddema vacated his seat in the House for "personal reasons," although some media outlets speculated that this was due to controversies within the party.
 The following day, Senator Paul Cliteur also resigned from his position as Senate leader while remaining a member of the party.

-On 26 November 2020, Algemeen Dagblad obtained a letter by FvD Senator Nicki Pouw-Verweij alleging multiple incidents which had taken place during a campaign meeting for the election and at a dinner party held on 20 November for the FvD's candidates.
+A day after his resignation, Baudet reversed his decision and said the party would hold a leadership contest.
+In response, several prominent FvD members accused Baudet of making antisemitic and racist statements.
+On 26 November 2020, Algemeen Dagblad obtained a letter by FvD Senator Nicki Pouw-Verweij alleging multiple incidents that had taken place during a campaign meeting for the election and at a dinner party held on 20 November for the FvD's candidates.
 These included Baudet repeatedly making antisemitic jokes and statements and expressing conspiracy theories such as claiming that the COVID-19 lockdowns were concocted by George Soros and lashing out at party colleague Joost Eerdmans who had challenged Baudet's remarks.
-Pouw-Verweij also claimed that while Baudet had criticized the party's youth-wing in public, he had privately supported the statements made by its members, and furthermore argued that the FvD had become more focused on conspiracy theories and trying to draw media publicity by intentionally provoking controversy instead of holding serious policy discussions.
+Pouw-Verweij also claimed that while Baudet had criticized the party's youth-wing in public, he had privately supported some of the statements made by its members, and furthermore argued that the FvD had become more focused on conspiracy theories and trying to draw publicity by provoking controversy instead of holding serious policy discussions.
 Her accusations were supported by FvD candidates Eerdmans and Eva Vlaardingerbroek.
-Baudet denied the accusations during a subsequent talk show interview.

-In December 2020, Baudet reversed his resignation and announced the party would hold a leadership contest.
-The FvD's executive board announced an internal referendum on whether to expel Baudet from the party and replace him with a new leader.
-This took place on 3 December 2020, with 76% of FvD members voting in favour of Baudet remaining in the party and he subsequently resumed his role as leader.
-In protest at the outcome, the FvD's three MEPs, seven of its senators and some of its parliamentary candidates for the upcoming general election resigned to sit as independents before joining the JA21 party founded by former FvD members who had left the party earlier in response to what they saw as the FvD's slow handling of the controversies concerning the youth wing.
+Other FvD spokespeople including Olaf Ephraim disputed the allegations and claimed that Baudet had expressed provocative opinions but was not a "fascist, homophobe, or Nazi sympathizer."
+Baudet also denied the accusations during a subsequent talk show interview.
+After a stalemate was reached with half of the FvD's executive board supporting Baudet and the other half calling for him to stand aside, the board announced an internal referendum among the membership on whether to keep Baudet as leader or expel him from the party and replace him with a new lead candidate.
+This took place on 3 December 2020, with 76% of FvD members voting in favour of Baudet remaining in the party and resuming the role of its leader.
+In protest at the outcome, the FvD's three MEPs, seven of its senators and some of its parliamentary candidates for the upcoming general election announced their departure from the party.
+Many of them joined JA21 founded by Eerdmans and former FvD Senator Annabel Nanninga who had quit in response to what they saw as the party's inadequate handling of the youth-wing controversies and clashes with Baudet.
+Both said that the new party would stay closer to the FvD's original ideas.